Small business cultures need to evolve along with work force

 "Your values really emerge from how you behave," says Tony Fross, who advises clients on workplace practices for the consulting firm Prophet.

-For example, micromanagers need to understand they'll get more out of their staffers by giving them autonomy, Fross says.
+For example, micromanagers need to understand they will get more out of their staffers by giving them autonomy, Fross says.

-"People live down to your expectations rather than up to them" when they're over-controlled, Fross says.
-"You need to give people incentives and make it easy from a decision-making perspective to do the things you want them to do."
+"People live down to your expectations rather than up to them" when they're over-controlled, Fross said.
+"You need to give people incentives and make it easy from a decisionmaking perspective to do the things you want them to do."

 Culture isn't something many entrepreneurs think of when launching their companies, but many realize as they begin hiring that it needs to be a priority.

-"You think so much about the bottom line and being able to expand and hire that you don't always consider other factors," says David Wurst, who says he had no idea about how to develop a company culture when he launched WebCitz, a website development company based in Appleton, Wisconsin.
+"You think so much about the bottom line and being able to expand and hire that you don't always consider other factors," said David Wurst, who said he had no idea about how to develop a company culture when he launched WebCitz, a website development company based in Appleton, Wis.
 But as he began hiring staffers, prospective employees asked him about the company culture, and also said they hated the suffocating atmosphere at the jobs they were leaving.

 Wurst educated himself by reading about what constitutes a good company culture.
 He learned "the managers of a business have to understand employees deserve respect and encouragement in order to thrive in their positions, which will help the company as a whole."